-10.1 Both the victim of abuse and anyone who is investigated for allegations of abuse may benefit from information about support services.
+- 10.1 Both the victim of abuse and anyone who is investigated for allegations of abuse may benefit from information about support services.
 It is also useful to provide this information for anyone else who has been affected by an incident of abuse, including family members, those involved in responding to the incident, and sometimes other children, parents or club members.
-(See a List of Safeguarding Support Services Section 3 Appendix 4)

-- 10.2 Anyone who has made a disclosure of abuse, has been the subject of an allegation, or has been indirectly affected by an incident will be offered information on support services.
+(See a List of Safeguarding Support Services Section 3 Appendix 4) - 10.2 Anyone who has made a disclosure of abuse, has been the subject of an allegation, or has been indirectly affected by an incident will be offered information on support services.
 (See a List of Safeguarding Support Services Section 3, Appendix 4) - 10.3 Anyone within the organisation who is the subject of an abuse allegation will also be provided with contact details for support services they may require.
 (See a List of Safeguarding Support Services Section 3, Appendix 4)

-Appendix 1

-About Children and Young People Arising from Outside Sport If any WTSF Board or Staff Member, Contractor or Volunteer (all Welfare Officers) is made aware of concerns about a child's welfare or safety eg. suspicions of bullying at school If the child requires immediate medical attention then arrange this and If the child is in ensure that the medic immediate danger is informed that there then call the Police may be a child protection concern or allegation The WTSF Welfare Officer must inform the WTSF Lead Safeguarding Officer as soon as possible and complete the Incident/Concerns/Disclosure Report Form and submit it to the LSO as soon as possible The LSO may convene the CMG to consult regarding possible immediate referral to, or consultation with, the Police and/or Social Services if this hasn't already happened.
+About Children and Young People Arising from Outside Sport

+If any WTSF Board or Staff Member, Contractor or Volunteer (all Welfare Officers) is made aware of concerns about a child's welfare or safety eg. suspicions of bullying at school

+The WTSF Welfare Officer must inform the WTSF Lead Safeguarding Officer as soon as possible and complete the Incident/Concerns/Disclosure Report Form and submit it to the LSO as soon as possible

+The LSO may convene the CMG to consult regarding possible immediate referral to, or consultation with, the Police and/or Social Services if this hasn't already happened.
 The LSO will record any actions agreed on (including who will inform the parents)